gianlucam76/k8s-cleaner/README.md

 ## Notifications

-k8s-cleaner keeps you in the loop with handy notifications through Slack, Webex, or reports.
+k8s-cleaner keeps you in the loop with handy notifications through Slack, , or reports.
 Choose what works best for you!

 ### Slack Notification